-Program Year 4 Action Plan Specific Objectives response:
+Program Year 5 Action Plan Specific Objectives response:

--The City will continue its Renter Affordability Program to assist low- and very lowincome (50% or less of the AMI) households with funds to cover the cost for rent and/or utility deposits, transportation and childcare assistance in order to obtain affordable rental housing.

--The City will continue to implement a City/County-wide Homebuyer Assistance Program to assist low- and moderate-income (80% or less of AMI) families to purchase existing and/or newly constructed homes in Ames and the communities of Collins, Colo, Huxley, McCallsburg, Maxwell, Nevada, Zearing, and the unicorporated areas of Story County.
+- 1-2.
+The priorities and specific objectives of non-homeless special needs will be to target programming of CDBG funds to households who are of lower-income.
+The City will continue its Renter Affordability Program to assist low- and very low-income (50% or less of the AMI) households with funds to cover the cost for rent and/or utility deposits, transportation and childcare assistance in order to obtain affordable rental housing. - -The City will continue to implement a City/County-wide Homebuyer Assistance Program to assist low- and moderate-income (80% or less of AMI) families to purchase existing and/or newly constructed homes in Ames and the communities of Collins, Colo, Huxley, McCallsburg, Maxwell, Nevada, Zearing, and the unicorporated areas of Story County. - -The City will continue to implement a County-wide Minor Repair Program and implement a new Neighborhood Housing Improvement Program (for the City limits of

--The City will continue to implement a City/County-wide Minor Repair Program to assist low income (80% or less of AMI), single-family homeowners in maintaining their homes and the communty's housing stock.
+Ames only) to assist low income (80% or less of AMI), single-family homeowners in maintaining their homes and the communty's housing stock.

--The City will continue and expand its Neighborhood Sustainability Program to assist low- and moderate-income (80% or less AMI) families in obtaining housing with the acquisition and/or demolition of existing properties and/or existing structures and/or lots to be developed by a non-profit organization and/or the City of Ames.
+- -The City will continue and expand its Neighborhood Sustainability Program to assist low- and moderate-income (80% or less AMI) families in obtaining housing with the acquisition and/or demolition of existing properties and/or existing structures and/or lots to be developed by a non-profit organization and/or the City of Ames. - -The City will implement a Neighborhood Curb Replacement program, that will address the deteriorating infrastructure in low and moderate-income Census Tracts. - -The City will utilize information in its 2008 Impediments to Fair Housing Study to address the needs of this population.

-In addition to the above programs, the City in 2007-08, through its partnership in the ASSET process, will continue to address supportive services needs of the non-homeless population.
+In addition to the above programs, the City, will continue to seek partnerships and colloborations with local city and county governments, area human service agencies, the ASSET process, to continue to address supportive services needs of the non-homeless population.